nandalopes/dotfiles/README.md

 Managed with [chezmoi](https://chezmoi.io/).

 This repo has been built for my own benefit, however feel free to sneak in and steal anything that would improve your own productivity.
+You can find my vimfiles and complete zsh setup at <https://nandalopes.github.io/dotfiles-yadr/>.

 [![wakatime](https://wakatime.com/badge/github/nandalopes/dotfiles.svg)](https://wakatime.com/badge/github/nandalopes/dotfiles)